Can you benefit from Obsidian gemstones?

 When I hold Obsidian, I feel at home.
 It washes away my stress and worries, bringing joy and relaxation instead.
 That's saying a lot, considering my overactive mind.

 I have used Obsidian Balls for gazing several times.
-The shiny reflective surface helps capture my attention and bring to surface visions from the subconscious.
-No wonder Nostradamus used an Obsidian mirror for his gazing feats - it is simply the best!
+The shiny reflective surface helps capture my attention and bring to surface visions from my subconscious.
+No wonder Nostradamus used an Obsidian mirror for his gazing practices - it is simply the best!

 Currently, I have a Silver Sheen Obsidian ball near the entrance door of our home.
 It keeps my family safe from intruders.

 I own an Obsidian and Tiger's Eye necklace that Sheila made me, which I like to wear when I want extra grounding energy.
 Both the stones serve just that purpose.
 The healing qualities of Obsidian are powerful.

 My Black Obsidian bracelet is probably one of the most used jewelry pieces I own.
 I love that it matches everything I wear and keeps me safe no matter where I go.

 It has been almost two decades since I first delved into the wonderful world of crystals, and Obsidian still holds the top place in my heart.
 Thank you, Obsidian!

 Obsidian is a power player in the world of crystals- no healer is complete without several Obsidian pieces in their healing kit.
 People from all walks of life benefit from Obsidian.
 Satin Crystals community has reported these pieces to be fan favorites over the years: